jrbromberg/bank-email-scraper/README.md

 This is made to work with BECU but could be modified to work with any bank that can send email alerts for all transactions.

-# Included

-- Code for Google Apps Script
-- A simple starter spreadsheet to upload to Google Sheets
-- Basic setup instructions for whole process

 # Features

-Script
+Google Apps Script
+- Pulls transaction/balance details into Google sheet
-- Pulls transaction type, account, description, amount, and email received datetime into Transactions tab for each transaction
+    - email datetime
+    - bank name
+    - account number
+    - transaction/balance type
+    - dollar amount
+    - description
 - Checks new transactions against pending transactions to keep balances correct
 - Updates email labels after processing
+- Uses only functions from this script and those built into Google Apps Script (no external libaries)
 - Has automated testing
 - Has basic error handling with email alerts

-Spreadsheet
+Starter spreadsheet
+- Ready to upload to Google Sheets
-- Sums transaction information by account in the Balances tab.
+- Maintains balances in the Balances tab.

-# Setup
+# Setup instructions

 _NOTE: My preference was to setup a new Gmail account to host the spreadsheet and script.
 This felt safer and more organized to me.
 However, I don't know of any specific safety issues related to using only a single personal Gmail account.
 Modify setup as needed to use one Gmail account that receives bank alerts directly from the bank and hosts the spreadsheet and script._